Things to know about Apple’s Crash Detection feature:

 Since the future Apple Watches will be an upgrade over the current generation, we can expect all future variants to come with an updated version of the Crash Detection feature.

-Crash Detection will be available by default on devices supporting this feature.
-Crash Detection activates automatically on the newly-launched iPhone 14 series and the Apple Watch 8 when driving passenger cars, SUVs, and pickup trucks.
+Crash Detection activates automatically on the newly-launched iPhone 14 series and the Apple Watch 8 when passenger cars, SUVs, and pickup trucks meet with heavy accidents.